vial-kb/vial-kb.github.io/docs/docs/firmware-size.md

 > Information
 > {: .label .label-green }
 > Using LTO can in rare situations expose buggy code in a way which could break certain firmware functionality.
-Make sure to test your keyboard firmware throughly after enabling this option.
+Make sure to test your keyboard firmware thoroughly after enabling this option.

 ## Using a different bootloader

 **If you have already done all of the above, and you still see this message trying to compile your firmware on an AVR such as the popular Atmega32u4 (used on Pro Micro), it might be time to break out of the mould a little.**

-Almost all of these controllers are delivered with the Caterina bootloader, and while this bootloader is very stable and plain **just works!** in all situtations, it's also fairly old code and quite large, using ~3500 bytes of your codespace.
+Almost all of these controllers are delivered with the Caterina bootloader, and while this bootloader is very stable and plain **just works!** in all situations, it's also fairly old code and quite large, using ~3500 bytes of your codespace.
 Most of it for features you will never really use.

 Changing your bootloader to a more modern, more slim-lined one that does exactly what is needed and nothing else, can save you a whole lot of codespace for your keymap and functions.

 ### Potential drawbacks

-**Changing the bootloader makes your firmware somewhat 'non-standard'**, so sharing them means the other user also have to swap to your preffered bootloader.
-It also requires you to use an ISP programmer (or another arduino) to flash the controller with the bootloader once, before it can be used as normal flashing the code over USB.
+**Changing the bootloader makes your firmware somewhat 'non-standard'**, so sharing them means the other user also has to swap to your preferred bootloader.
+It also requires you to use an ISP programmer (or another Arduino) to flash the controller with the bootloader once, before it can be used as normal flashing the code over USB.
 (This is very similar to recovering the bootloader in the event of a bricked Pro Micro).

 ### What bootloader is recommended?